jhordangab/twigsession/README.md

 2. Then tell Composer to load the plugin:

-        composer require jhordangab/twig-session
+        composer require jhordangab/twigsession

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Twig Session.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Twigsession.

-## Twig Session Overview
+## Twigsession Overview

 -Insert text here-

-## Configuring Twig Session
+## Configuring Twigsession

 -Insert text here-

-## Using Twig Session
+## Using Twigsession

 -Insert text here-

-## Twig Session Roadmap
+## Twigsession Roadmap

 Some things to do, and ideas for potential features: